Delle Donne provides emotional lift for the Mystics

-Elena Delle Donne spent the last five days doing everything she could to be able to play in the pivotal Game 3 of the WNBA Finals.
+Elena Delle Donne spent the last five days fighting a back injury and doing everything she could to play in the pivotal Game 3 of the WNBA Finals.
+She is not about to miss Game 4.

-It wasn’t until she stepped on the court to warm up an hour before the game to test her balky back that she knew she could give it a go.
-And now she has the Mystics one victory away from the first title in franchise history.

-”Basically (I’ve been) doing anything possible to get back out there,” Delle Donne said after the 84-71 win Sunday. ”We have a really great medical staff, phenomenal doctors, great trainers.
-So they’ve been working on me for five days straight.
-I was glad to have a little bit of a break to get it to calm down a little bit, just trying to find ways to stay comfortable and stay loose.”
+The league MVP and the Washington Mystics are one win away from the first title in franchise history after a 94-81 victory on Sunday.

+“I’m going,” she said Monday.
+“I’m feeling OK.
+I’m just trying to do all the treatment I can today.
+It’s definitely maddening.
+But I know my teammates have my back so that kind of gets me calm.”

-Delle Donne, who has been snake-bitten by injuries and illnesses throughout her career, hadn’t been on the court since leaving Tuesday’s game early on.
+Delle Donne, who has been snakebitten by injuries and illnesses throughout her career, hadn’t been on the court since leaving Game 2 on Tuesday after playing just three minutes.
 An MRI revealed that she had a small herniated disk that is pinching a nerve in her back.

-”We really didn’t know if I was going to be able to go today because I hadn’t done anything until right up before the game,” she said. ”And we were able to kind of test it a little bit and go from there.”

-The 6-foot-5 wing played 26 minutes, scoring 16 points.
+The 6-foot-5 wing played 26 minutes on Sunday, scoring 13 points.
 She hit her first four shots, including three 3-pointers, before her only miss of the day.
-Seeing their star out there provided an emotional lift for the Mystics and Kristi Toliver and Emma Meesseman took care of the rest.
+Seeing their star out there provided an emotional lift for the Mystics, and Emma Meesseman and Kristi Toliver took care of the rest, combining for 41 points.

-”Her presence alone, whether she’s 100 percent or 10 percent, just instills confidence in the rest of the group,” said Toliver, who had 20 points and 10 assists. ”And she showed a lot of character and showed a lot of heart just being out on the floor today because she’s obviously not feeling great.”
+“Having EDD on the floor, of course that’s going to instill confidence in everybody else,” said Toliver, who had 20 points and 10 assists.
+“Of course she’s limited.
+Everyone knows she’s limited.
+But the last time I checked, she could still catch and shoot.”

 Delle Donne played in spurts, going for 4-5 minutes at a time before subbing out and riding a stationary bike in the tunnel behind the Mystics’ bench.
 Even when she wasn’t riding the bike, she didn’t sit, so her back wouldn’t tighten up.